RascalSoftware/RAT/documentation/source/devDocumentation.rst

 DevOps
 ======
-DevOps is an important for any software that needs faster deployments and easier maintaince of existing deployments and RAT is exactly that.
+DevOps is extremely important for any software that needs faster deployments and easier maintaince of existing deployments and RAT is exactly that.

 Jenkins